oaknational/oak-ai-lesson-assistant/docs/README.md

-This directory contains documentation describing general functionality not covered by a single part of the codebase.
+sss This directory contains documentation describing general functionality not covered by a single part of the codebase.